 - Needs extra primer for smooth finish

 - Shrinks more than oil paint

-How to protect your outdoor painted wood sign by just more than paint? – You can use a sealer such as polyurethane or better yet a epoxy resin which is the ultimate protection.
-Unfortunately all outdoor wood signs will requirement maintenance.
+How to protect your outdoor painted wood sign by just more than paint? – You can use a sealer such as polyurethane or better yet an epoxy resin which is the ultimate protection.
+Unfortunately, all outdoor wood signs will require maintenance.

-What outdoor paint is best for rustic appearance? – Oil based paints are better for the rustic application.
+What outdoor paint is best for rustic appearance? – Oil-based paints are better for rustic applications.
 You will run into the concern of clean up with mineral spirits or thinner.
 You can use latex paint and distress after it dries.

 How to make an outdoor sign waterproof? – There are several ways to waterproof your outdoor wood sign.
-The use of with polyurethane, varnish, lacquer or epoxy resin would be the best coating to waterproof.
+The use of polyurethane, varnish, lacquer, or epoxy resin would be the best coating to waterproof.